 ---|---|---|

-Following their first rest day, the riders picked up on the second phase of the tour starting at stage 10 in Orléans, three of their next six stages involved mountains and the other three were flat stages before they spent their second and final rest day in Gruissan.
+Following their first rest day, the riders pick up on the second phase of the tour starting at stage 11 in Toulouse.
+This is a tough phase with two mountain stages as well as a mountain time trial.
+The riders cover just five stages before their final rest day in Montpellier, they cover 698 km during this phase.

 Stage | Route | Winner |